 Furthermore, a pulsating neutron star in a binary system can remove the atmosphere of its companion star entirely, leaving behind just the bare celestial mass.
 These masses can be interpreted either as a planet or a stellar object.

-Only two such planetary systems have been confirmed till date.
-The first one is comprised of three planets, namely Poltergeist, Phobetor and Draugr revolving around PSR B1257+12.
-The second system contains only one extrasolar planet and it’s rotating around PSR B1620-26.
+Only two such planetary systems have been confirmed to date.
+The first one is comprised of three planets, namely Poltergeist, Phobetor, and Draugr, revolving around PSR B1257+12.
+The second system contains only one extrasolar world, and it’s rotating around PSR B1620-26.